-With Fugitive, adults learn to use fundamental patterns of moving to navigate real environments and situations, while continually growing within a community of hard working, fun loving people.
+With Fugitive, adults learn to navigate real environments and situations, using efficient movement patterns, while continually growing within a community of hard working, fun loving people.

 It usually takes hours and hours of training, both in and outside of class, for a student to gain the requisite strength and control to be considered proficient at the entry level.
 We expect that students will be able to continue their training outside of our classes, by practicing at home, at meet ups, or with fellow classmates.

 Equal in importance to skills and techniques are the core values we seek to instill: Respect, Commitment, Discipline, Responsibility, and Leadership.
 At the beginning of each class, we discuss how one of these values applies to the lesson that week.
 Without embracing these values, students will find that the skills are difficult to attain and are of little use once attained.
 We also want our students not only to look for ways to improve themselves, but also to look for ways to improve their communities.
-Each student therefore must volunteer for one of our service projects to become eligible for promotion.
+Each student therefore must volunteer for one of our service projects to become a full fledged member.

 *The subject matter of class can consist of adult themes and adult language, and as such are not appropriate for children, easily offended, or sensitive people.